-Urgent Care Services are now available at our hospital from 5:30pm until Midnight, Monday-Saturday and all day Sunday from 8:00am-Midnight.
-Beginning April 2021, our highly trained nurses will be on site 24-hours-a-day to administer treatments and monitor hospitalized patients overnight.
-In addition, our veterinarians are on-call after midnight each night for emergencies, and when not on site, are updated regularly by our nurses in regard to hospitalized patient progress.
+Urgent Care Services are available at our hospital.
+Our highly trained nurses will be on-site 24-hours-a-day to administer treatments and monitor hospitalized patients overnight.
+In addition, our veterinarians are on-call after midnight each night for emergencies, and when not on-site, are updated regularly by our nurses in regard to hospitalized patient progress.

 Because we have a team here at the hospital until midnight, the cost of an Urgent Care appointment is much lower than our on-call emergency services that begin at midnight, and require bringing in staff to handle your concerns.
 If you think your pet may need urgent care, you can save yourself time and money by attending to the situation promptly, before midnight.
 Contact the hospital for more information and an exact quote.

 When your veterinary office closes, our office remains open with our Urgent Care staff and veterinarian in place until midnight.
 If your pet needs assistance, call our hospital at 928-342-0448.
 One of our Urgent Care team members will help assess your situation, give you a same night appointment time, and may suggest you come in immediately.
 Keep in mind that Urgent Care appointments are seen in order of urgency, not in order of arrival or when you called.
 Also, due to limited staff during these hours, Urgent Care is not for wellness exams, prescription refills, food sales or other daily business hour requests.

 We see emergencies and walk-ins throughout the day, for both new and established clients.
 We also provide emergency care after midnight, daily, to both new and established clients.
 One of our highly experienced doctors is on call every night, 365 days a year, to assist with your emergencies.

 What should I do if I have an after-hours emergency with my pet?